multiplex/multiplex.js/README.md

 #### - Array-like objects: `arguments`, `NodeList`, `jQuery`
-Array-like objects which expose the `length` property can be used as `Enumerable`, examples are `jQuery` objects, collections returned by `document.querySelectorAll` method and the `arguments` object corresponding to the arguments passed to a function.
+Array-like objects which expose the `length` property can be used as `Iterable`, examples are `jQuery` objects, collections returned by `document.querySelectorAll` method and the `arguments` object corresponding to the arguments passed to a function.

 The following example uses `jQuery` and Multiplex to get the count of each element in a page:
 ````javascript